ArielCereghetti/ArielCereghetti/README.md

 - English:
-- 👋 Hi, I’m @ArielCereghetti a newish programmer.
+- 👋 Hi, I’m @ArielCereghetti a web programmer.
 - I’m interested in becoming a software engineer and possibly learn how to develop Videogames.
 - For now the technologies I'm interested in are C++/C# and Javascript, wich is the one I'm learning right now.
 - I learned Python, HTML, CSS and Javascript.